-In addition to giving you peace of mind, a monitored home security system can reduce the chance you’ll be a victim of a burglary by 300 percent and could save you up to 20 percent on your homeowners insurance.
+About 60% of convicted burglars say the presence of an alarm would make them seek a different home to burglarize.
+It can also save up to 20% on your homeowners insurance.
 So whether you choose a DIY home security system or opt for the traditional route, a home alarm system is a smart investment.

 Learn more about DIY vs. professional security installation and monitored vs. unmonitored systems.

 Curious about how to install a specific brand?
 Our guides will show you what to expect.